Rudra-RR/The-Last-Crumb/README.md

 # The-Last-Crumb
 Little game me and a good friend made together.
-Everything in game was made by us, no AI.
+Everything in game was made by us, no AI was used for the art and design.
 Pure human stupidity at work.
 Genuinely more fun than I thought it'd be.

+The Team:
+Rudra-RR
+SURVIVALPNK

+Project Overview
+A small game we made based on an idea that just popped up one day.

+We used AI for quicker prototyping, while we focused on UX, design, and debugging.

+This was a group project.
+Because of our multidisciplinary interests, we created the assets by hand, brainstormed the game design, and debugged the entire project.
+Art and Design: We manually created and animated each individual sprite and background using Piskel.
+We also balanced the flow of the game, designed battle pacing, and worked on the enemy and ally AI.

+Fun note: Something we overlooked on our first prototype was the jump height.
+We had set it too low to actually jump over Mouse Knight or Duke, which meant he quickly put you in a corner.
+Took us a few trials to figure out why this current design wasn't working.
+Once the jump was fixed, the fight became a lot more fair, and is quite fun even on hard mode, if I do say so myself.
+                                                                                      - Rudra-RR